-- 1. the potential project effects on surface water and groundwater, including: - o changes to the quantity of surface flow, water levels and channel regime in local watercourses (during minimum, average and peak flows), including the potential downstream effect; - o assessment of the effect of any alterations in flow on the local and regional hydrology; - o changes to the watershed(s), including surface and near-surface drainage conditions, potential flow impediment, and potential changes in open water surface areas caused by construction of access routes, drilling and well pads, and other facilities: - o changes in sediment concentrations in receiving waters caused by construction; - o changes in sediment quality, including appropriate sediment quality parameters; - o if any surface water withdrawals are considered, description of the effects of withdrawal; - o the effect on water quality in surface waterbodies due to a change in surface runoff or groundwater discharge; - o the implications of any change in water quality for aquatic resources; - o areas that have been temporarily or permanently encroached upon, drained or modified as a result of the project, with a description of these environments with respect to the various types of fish habitats (potential or confirmed); - o modifications of hydrological and hydrometric conditions on fish habitat and the fish species' lifecycle activities (e.g., reproduction, fry-rearing, movements, etc.); - o effects of physical-chemical changes of the environment on the fish species and their habitats (turbidity, contaminants, sedimentation, flow alterations and habitat changes, etc.); - o identification of any potential erosion problems in the local creek channels due to existing or proposed project activities; - o inter-relationship between groundwater and surface water in terms of surface water quantity and quality; - o discussion of the potential for connection between surface water, groundwater, production zones and disposal zones; - o implications on terrestrial or riparian vegetation, wildlife and aquatic resources including wetlands; - o identify components of the project that may influence or impact surface water quality; - o the effects of drilling practices on shallow potable groundwater quality; - o changes in water quality that may indicate a potential adverse effect or non-compliance with the Canadian Water Quality Guidelines;
+- 1. the potential project effects on surface water and groundwater, including: - changes to the quantity of surface flow, water levels and channel regime in local watercourses (during minimum, average and peak flows), including the potential downstream effect; - o assessment of the effect of any alterations in flow on the local and regional hydrology; - changes to the watershed(s), including surface and near-surface drainage conditions, potential flow impediment, and potential changes in open water surface areas caused by construction of access routes, drilling and well pads, and other facilities: - o if any surface water withdrawals are considered, description of the effects of withdrawal; - o areas that may be temporarily or permanently encroached upon, drained or modified as a result of the project, with a description of these environments with respect to the various types of fish habitats (potential or confirmed); - o modifications of hydrological and hydrometric conditions on fish habitat and the fish species' lifecycle activities (e.g., reproduction, fry-rearing, movements, etc.); - o effects of physical-chemical changes to the environment on the fish species and their habitats (turbidity, contaminants, sedimentation, flow alterations and habitat changes, etc.); - o identification of any potential erosion problems in the local creek channels due to existing or proposed project activities; - o relationship between groundwater and surface water in terms of surface water quantity and quality; - o potential for connection between surface water, groundwater, producing zones and disposal zones; - o implications on terrestrial or riparian vegetation, wildlife and aquatic resources including wetlands; - o components of the project that may affect surface water quality; - o the effects of drilling practices on shallow potable groundwater quality; - o changes in water quality that may indicate a potential adverse effect or non-compliance with the Canadian Water Quality Guidelines; - o conflicts with other groundwater and surface water users, and proposed resolutions to such conflicts; - o potential implications of seasonal variations in water levels and water quality; - 2. effects on the drainage and the quality of drainage run-off from infrastructures and the environmental effects of the contaminants they may contain (oil, grease, chlorides, etc.) on the receiving environment;